caa-minions/caa-minions.github.io/_pages/index.md

 On the following pages you will find our past and upcoming events, minion documents and a list, where we collect all our minions!
 You like to share yours, too?
 Contact us!

-Florian Thiery, Ronald Visser, and Moritz Mennenga
+Florian Thiery, Ronald Visser, Moritz Mennenga and Birgit Danthine

 <p>
   <center>